-Save big on easy paint removal techniques with MHI steam from enamels to hard paints (view powerpoint – inquire or rapid buy).
+Save big on easy paint removal techniques with MHI steam from enamels to hard paints (view PowerPoint – inquire or rapid buy).
 Can you find a better paint remover?
 Foam cutting.
 Thick foam cutting speeds ~1″/s.

-Improving starterter oxidation for copper tubes.
+Improving starter oxidation for copper tubes.
+Steam Testing of Pipes.

-High Pressure Steam Boiler can be avoided.
-Laundry boilers, tunnels and other energy improvement uses are possible in the garment and laundry industry.
+High-Pressure Steam Boiler can be avoided.
+Laundry boilers, tunnels, and other energy improvement uses are possible in the garment and laundry industry.
 Several levels of efficient cleaning and de-wrinkling Higher temperatures de-wrinkle leather more easily.
-E.g. Clean fifty pound loads with an OAB® and canopy.
-The canopy does not need to be a heat dissipating rigid surface!
+E.g. Clean fifty-pound loads with an OAB® and canopy.
+The canopy does not need to be a heat-dissipating rigid surface!

 Use Process Steam for oil (normal and heavy oil) and natural gas to reduce viscosity.